Interview

 then you are dealing with spirtual matters.
 The breath, flowing

-naturally, allowing that energy to work through you, these are matters of
+naturally, allowing that energy to work through you, these are matters

 the spirit.
-You can see that most people these days refrain from talking
+You can see that most people these days refrain from

 about this, but there was a time when it was much more open.
 Something